Litigation

 Secure A Positive Outcome With a Katy Litigation Attorney For Probate Or Guardianship

-Our guardianship litigation lawyers are fully committed to reaching a positive conclusion to your case, even if it means going to court on your behalf.
+Our guardianship litigation lawyers in Katy are fully committed to reaching a positive conclusion to your case, even if it means going to court on your behalf.
 We do not back down from any opposition when it comes to matters of litigation.
 Your future will be impacted by how your guardianship or probate case ends, so we act with the focus and urgency you expect and deserve.

 Theander & Grimes, PLLC is here to support and represent you during this challenging time.
-Contact us online or dial (281) 968-9965 to schedule a consultation with a qualified Katy litigation attorney for a probate or guardianship dispute.
+Contact us online or dial (281) 968-9965 to schedule a consultation with a qualified Katy probate litigation attorney for a probate or guardianship dispute.

 Why Choose Theander & Grimes, PLLC?